Untitled.png

 The editorial process:

-This editorial process that focuses on one central hub and a separate middleware layer comes with some significant advantages from a security, cost, and facilitation of KS & KT point of view.
+An editorial process that focuses on one central hub and a separate middleware layer comes with some significant advantages from a security, cost, and facilitation of KS & KT point of view.
 We will unpack these advantages more in later blog posts.
 At this point, we are still testing and evolving this process but the preliminary findings are encouraging.

-Posted: April 06, 2024 by Greg Van de Mosselaer
+Posted: June 27, 2024 by Greg Van de Mosselaer

 Regions: Canada